 The Group's remuneration guiding principle is to align remuneration with the creation of value for shareholders by attracting and retaining appropriately qualified and experienced employees who will contribute to the Group's success, and motivating them to achieve outstanding performance against the Group's business objectives.
-This quiding principle applies to employees at all levels, including Non-executive Directors and executive KMP.
+This guiding principle applies to employees at all levels, including Non-executive Directors.